eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 ## Configuring project settings

 Project settings tell Codewind more about the specifics of your project and can affect the status and/or behaviour of your application.
-Project settings can be configured from the Project Overview page that is accessible from a project's context menu.
+Project settings can be configured from the Project Overview page that is accessible from a project's context menu, or you can find the project settings in the `.cw-settings` file of the project which you can edit from the IDE.
+Changes to these fields are automatically picked up by the workspace.

 The list of supported project settings are:
 * [Internal debug port](#internal-debug-port)